6.1 Boards of Examiners

 - and the mark for the student(s) for that module can be determined;

 - in line with the principles and process set out in this document;

 - in line with specified timelines;

-184.108.40.206 Boards of examiners must be scheduled in line with the annual planning for the conferment of awards.
-Dates must be scheduled in line with guidance from Academic Registry and must be published at the start of the academic year.
+126.96.36.199 Boards of examiners must be scheduled in line with the annual planning for the conferment of awards.
+Dates must be scheduled in line with the academic and operational cycle and must be confirmed at the start of the academic year.

 6.1.3 Summary of Boards of Examiners Process